PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-1-navigate-a-farm.md

 * We recommend you play around with at least these three routes to ensure your solution is robust to different start locations.

-* The goal location for this task regardless of the route option can be obtained as a ROS parameter as follows:
+* To obtain the goal location for this task, regardless of the route option, you can use a ROS parameter.
+Here is an example of how to obtain the goal location as a ROS parameter:

 === "Matlab"
     ```matlab